fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 ## The Test Boundary

-1. What is Fragile Tests Problem
+1. What is Fragile Tests Problem?

 2. How do you solve this problem?